Tabloid wins initial battle in privacy action by UK's Duchess Meghan

-At a hearing last week, the paper's lawyer argued that allegations it had acted dishonestly and had stoked the family rift should be removed from the case along with references to other articles about the royal which Meghan says were false.
-"I agree that all three categories of the allegation should be struck out of the Particulars of Claim," judge Mark Warby said in his ruling.
+Last week, the couple announced they would have "zero engagement" with four of Britain's top tabloids, including the Daily Mail, accusing them of false and invasive coverage.
+The privacy case centers on articles published by the Mail on Sunday in February 2019 about the rift between Meghan and her father.

+AGGRAVATED DAMAGES Markle pulled out days before the wedding after undergoing heart surgery and following news he had staged photos with a paparazzi photographer.
+Speculation about his attendance dominated the build-up to the ceremony and he has not spoken to Meghan since.

-Lawyers for the duchess say the publication of her letter by the paper was a misuse of private information and breached her copyright.
+Lawyers for the duchess say the publication of her letter, which she wrote in August 2018, was a misuse of private information and breached her copyright.
 They are seeking aggravated damages.
 As part of the claim, they had accused the Mail and other tabloids of harassing, humiliating, and manipulating Thomas Markle, and contributing towards a fallout between him and his daughter.

-The two have not spoken since her glitzy wedding to Harry in May 2018.
+The Mail justified publishing the letter by saying unnamed friends of Meghan had put her version of events in interviews with the U.S. magazine People and that Markle had the right to put his side.
+It also argues that given Meghan's royal status, there was a legitimate public interest in her family relationships.

-The paper rejected the allegation it had acted dishonestly or maliciously by publishing extracts of the letter she sent her father in August 2018 and said it was "remarkable" the claim about the treatment of Markle had been made without the duchess having contacted him to see if he agreed.
-"Today's ruling makes very clear that the core elements of this case do not change and will continue to move forward," said a spokesman for Schillings, Meghan's law firm.
+At last week's hearing, which was held by remotely by videolink and which Meghan and Harry listened into, the lawyer for the newspaper, Antony White, said it was "remarkable" the claim about Markle's treatment had been made without the duchess having contacted him herself to see if he agreed.
+Meghan's lawyers said they were surprised that the judge thought dishonesty was an irrelevant factor but added that the paper should still be held accountable for publishing "a private, intimate and hand-written letter" from the duchess.

 - READ MORE ON: